 When Alaska gained statehood in 1959, the Forget-me-not was formally adopted as the state flower of Alaska History, symbolizing love, loyalty, and the unbreakable bonds between people and the land.

 Today, the Forget-me-not continues to bloom across Alaska’s vast wilderness.
-It recalls us of the state’s rich history, stunning natural beauty, and the enduring power of nature to inspire and uplift us.
+It reminds us of the state’s rich history, stunning natural beauty, and the enduring power of nature to inspire and uplift us.

 The symbolism of the Alaska State Flower Forget-Me-Not